-Our new healthcare management simulation is out!
+Our healthcare management simulation is now available!

 To say we are excited about our new simulation is an understatement: after two years of industry research, design, development, and testing, the Healthcare Strategy Challenge is now available!